ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

-* Endpoint for updating user_preferences
+* Verification email for createing user
 * Endpoint for checking tombstones
 * Endpoints for getting and updating user_security_data
 * Input structs should be moved inot DB utils instead of taking a reference